elbuco1/CBAM/README.md

-# CBAM: Convolutional Block Attention Module for CIFAR10 with ResNet backbone
+# CBAM: Convolutional Block Attention Module for CIFAR10 on ResNet backbone with Pytorch
 This repository aims at reproducing the results from "[CBAM: Convolutional Block Attention Module](https://arxiv.org/abs/1807.06521)".
 We use the module coinjointly with the ResNet CNN architecture.
 The module is tested on the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset which is an image classification task with 10 different classes.

 ## CBAM module